Money and Inventing

 2. Estimate the retail price.

 Now it is time to review the survey results or better yet, to survey again.
 Do people want to buy your product at the minimum retail price you've approximated?
-If people generally hesitate or say "no" to the estimated retail price, it's time to reconsider the project.
+If people generally hesitate or say "no" to the estimated retail price, it is time to reconsider the project.

 There are costs that need to be paid and money to be made as a product moves its way from drawing board to factory floor to warehouse to sales representatives to retailers and finally to customers.
 Each link in the supply chain costs money.
 Money for raw materials, labor, equipment, services, transportation, warehouse space, manufacturing space, office space, shelf space, packaging, advertising, customer service, telephones, inventor's royalty, legal and accounting fees, taxes, etc.